 Yes.
 Honors students can request to room with a non-Honors student on the Honors Floor.
 The roommate request should be made as early as possible to have the best chance of being accommodated.
 Details about roommate requests are included in the online housing application.

 Do I have to live on the Honors Floors?

 Honors students who choose to live in campus housing are pre-assigned to the Honors Floors for the simple fact that first-year students who live on the Honors Floors tend to be more connected and engaged with each other.
 At the same time, we understand you may have other housing preferences so Honors students are not required to live on the Honors Floors.

 If you choose to live in campus housing but would prefer not to live on the Honors Floors, please contact the Honors Program office at 605-677-5223 before May 31 to let us know.
 If you are a student-athlete, please discuss your housing options with your coach.
-About 33 percent of student-athletes in the Honors Program choose to live on the Honors Floors their first year.

 What are Honors students like?

 Honors students have personalities and interests as diverse as the rest of the student body at USD, students from all majors and academic backgrounds call the Honors Program home.
 It’s difficult to describe “the common Honors student,” but they tend to be genuinely interested in ideas and learning, as well as having a rich social life.